Replication Auto Increment

 auto-increment example if you have 3 servers:

 Whenever you add or remove a server for daisy chain replication, you must also change the auto_increment_increment value on all servers.
-See Daisy Chain Replication: Adding a New Server.
+See Daisy Chain Replication: Add Server.